jcs-instructor/mobtimer/CONTRIBUTING.md

 ## Windows PC Setup

-In VS Code, set your default terminal to Git Bash as follows (needed for some tasks to work on PC, e.g., "mobtimer pre start" and "mobtimer start all"):
+In VS Code, set your default terminal to Git Bash as follows (needed for some tasks to work on PC):

 - Press CTRL + SHIFT + P to open the Command Palette.
 - Search for “Terminal: Select Default Profile” (previously “Terminal: Select Default Shell”)